 It is often possible to inspect a property prior to an auction, if its not we will state 'external viewings only' on the property's page.
 We also upload virtual tours for most vacant properties.
 We state on our particulars if Sutton Kersh hasn't inspected internally, but if you are in any doubt we would advise you to seek professional advice.

 Immediately following a successful bid, you will be required to sign contracts and pay a 10% deposit which is paid by debit card.
 You will also be obliged to pay an administration fee, payable at the same time as the contractual deposit on each lot.
 It is important to remember that once you make a successful bid, you are then legally bound to purchase the property in full as in an auction properties are not sold 'subject to contract', 'subject to finance' or 'subject to survey'.
 The remaining balance is usually payable within 28 days unless otherwise stated within the legal pack.

-Vendors will often consider offers made before the auction day, but they should be made in writing via post, fax or email.
+Vendors will often consider offers made before the auction day, but they should be made in writing via email with 2 x forms of ID and proof of deposit funds.
 Once this is received we can pass it on to the vendor and will then contact you with his/her instruction.
-Please note however that you must be in a position to exchange and pay your deposit before the auction day.
+Please note however that you must be in a position to exchange and pay your deposit immediately.

 Should you have any other questions that have not been covered here please call one of our advisors or email your question to: firstname.lastname@example.org